joshkpeterson/personal-site/src/_posts/2016-12-14-consume-music-online-progress-1.markdown

 What if we took all of the pieces, that were before so disparate, and by creating relationships between them, formed a mass out of them, that we could treat as one?
 That you could actually be presented with, that you actually had the means to explore if you had enough time?

 Assembling all the midi on the internet is not the same as assembling all the music in the world.
 The internet doesn’t contain all the music, just like it doesn’t contain all the knowledge, much less all the experience.
 But the internet was and is the primary vehicle for cheesy midi adaptations of songs, and so this archive is maybe a solid attempt at building a corpus that represents an entirety.

 Or maybe it just directs the mind’s eye toward the gap between the real infinity, and our best attempt.
-But who knows how big that gap is, because your idea of the real infinite is just an abstraction anyway.
+But who knows how big that gap is?
+Because your idea of the real infinite is just an abstraction anyway.
 Well, this site is just an abstraction too.
 <br>
 <br>
 <br>